CleanroomMC/Website/docs/groovy-script/getting_started/groovy_modifications.md

 ## Maps

-GroovyScript replaces the use of `LinkedHashMap` with uses `Object2ObjectLinkedOpenHashMap` as the default map used in Groovy.
+GroovyScript replaces uses of `LinkedHashMap` with `Object2ObjectLinkedOpenHashMap` as the default map used in Groovy.
-This is done because it is slightly more memory efficient and keeps the element order.
+This is done because it is slightly more memory efficient while still keeping the element order.

+If you want to create a `LinkedHashMap` anyways, you can simply import it and create a new instance of it as normal.
+This only changes the shorthand method of creating maps (`[:]`).

 ## Security Restrictions

-A number of packages or classes are banned, and not able to be used by Groovy.
+A number of packages, classes, and methods are banned, and not able to be used by Groovy.

-When interacting with a File object through Groovy, the File can only refer to a file path that targets inside the minecraft directory.
+In particular, when interacting with a File object through Groovy, the File can only refer to a file path that targets inside the minecraft directory.